enonic/app-disqus/README.md

 "Disqus comment count" and this should be added to any page where you want the comment count to appear, for example, on a list of articles.

-To use either of these parts, the app must be added to the site, and the site configuration must be filled out.
+To use either of these parts, the app must be added to the site in the Content Manager app, and the app configuration must be filled out.

 * Create a Disqus profile and note the shortname. https://disqus.com/admin/create/
 * To add this app to your XP site, edit the site content and add the Disqus app with the "Applications" dropdown selector.